University of Wisconsin Head and Neck Oncology and Microvascular Reconstructive Surgery Fellowship

 In addition to responsibilities at the University Hospital, the fellow is also given clinical responsibilities at the William S. Middleton Memorial Veterans Hospital.
 The fellow will operate at the VA hospital in both outpatient and inpatient settings, round daily with residents and staff.
 They will typically staff a half-day clinic at the VA once every other week, supporting cancer care for the patients there.
 Fellows may also attend staff outreach clinics in a similar capacity as they do clinics at the University and VA Hospitals.

 Research Opportunities: This one-year fellowship has a strong clinical focus with numerous opportunities for clinical research projects.
 Fellows are encouraged to submit two manuscripts for publication during their year here at UW.
 The fellowship offers one half day per week for administrative, educational, and research activities.
-Historically, our head and neck fellows have not had the time to engage in basic science research, though we do have active labs and an array of resources available.
 The fellows also have access to the Ebling Library, the biomedical and health sciences library of the University of Wisconsin School of Medicine and Public Health.